 Although it is one of the most ordinary features in the desktop productivity application suite, many people are still confused about how to deal with date and time in Excel.
-It is one of the most commonly used data types in Excel and something that every user of MS Excel comes across every now and then.
+Every user of MS Excel comes across it every now and then; it is one of the most commonly used data types in Excel.
 But when it comes to formatting, everybody is a bit uncomfortable as they are unaware of it.
-In today’s blog, we will be simplifying this process of formatting the date and time in excel.

 What are the date and time formats in Excel?